blackjack26/paper-compare/README.md

 ##&lt;paper-compare&gt;

-`paper-compare` is a way to compare to lists and move items from one list to another.
+`paper-compare` is a way to compare two lists and move items from one list to another.

 <!---
 ```